intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v1/cpusets.rst

 the actual cpus and memory nodes that are currently used by this cpuset.
 See Documentation/admin-guide/cgroup-v2.rst for more information about cpuset v2 behavior.

+The cpuset.mems.sysram file shows only the SystemRAM nodes (N_MEMORY) from cpuset.effective_mems, excluding any Private Nodes.
+This represents the nodes available for general memory allocation.

 1.4 What are exclusive cpusets ?